betagouv/cout-embauche/README.md

 **WARNING**: inclusion order of JS files matters.

+### `Embauche.OpenFisca.get([additionalParameters], callback)`

+To programmatically get other computations based on the current state of the form, use the `window.Embauche.OpenFisca.buildURL(additionalParameters)` function.

+It takes as an optional parameter an object whose properties will be appended to the URL as query-string parameters, and a callback as last argument that will be called with three parameters:

+- An optional error.
+The failed `XMLHttpRequest`, or a `SyntaxError` if the fetched OpenFisca value is not properly formatted.
+- The OpenFisca-computed values.
+- The full OpenFisca response if you need everything it sends back.

+### `Embauche.OpenFisca.buildURL([additionalParameters])`

-If you want to programmatically create other requests based on the current state of the form, use the `window.Embauche.OpenFisca.buildURL(additionalParameters)` function.
+To programmatically create other requests based on the current state of the form, use the `window.Embauche.OpenFisca.buildURL(additionalParameters)` function.
+It takes as an optional parameter an object whose properties will be appended to the URL as query-string parameters, and returns the OpenFisca URL to `GET` to obtain results, as documented in the [`/formula` API](http://embauche.sgmap.fr/api/doc).